Barbara Bush Foundation for Family Literacy: Mission and management

 The foundation's mission is "building a stronger, more equitable America through literacy."
 It is registered as a public charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 The founding chair was Joan Abrahamson, and Barbara Bush served as honorary chairperson until 2012.
 From then, her children Jeb Bush and Doro Bush Koch served as co-chairs.
 Jeb Bush resigned in 2015, leaving Bush Koch as the honorary chairperson; Barbara Bush also remained active in the foundation.

-British A. Robinson serves as the foundation's president and CEO and is a former U.S. State Department Deputy Coordinator/Director of private sector engagement for the President's Emergency Plan for AIDS Relief (PEPFAR) and a former Director and Special Advisor to the Secretary’s Office of Global Women's Issues.
-She is the founding CEO of Women's Heart Alliance and, in May 2021, joined the board of Forbes Nonprofit Council.
-Robinson emphasizes a key tenet of the organization, that "literacy is inextricably tied to the strength of our economy, our healthcare system, our families and our futures."
+Andrew Roberts serves as the foundation's president starting in 2024.
+Prior to stepping into the role of President, he served as the Barbara Bush Foundation's Chief Operating Officer for more than three years.
+In 2023, Roberts was honored as a Top 100 Chief Operating Officer by the OnCon Icon Awards.
+Before joining the Barbara Bush Foundation, Roberts held a number of leadership roles at AARP, including Vice President of Enterprise Strategy and Director of Organizational Effectiveness.
+In these positions, he helped develop a Malcolm Baldrige award-winning best practice strategic planning process for the organization's social impact portfolio.
+Previously, Roberts was a management consultant at a number of firms devoted to helping clients in the commercial, nonprofit and federal sectors with strategy and operations projects.